-Drug addiction and drug mixing is not a character flaw.
-Addicts who practice this have two major reasons.
+Drug addiction and drug mixing is not character flaw.
+Addicts who practice this have two significant reasons.
 It is usually done in an attempt to cope with depression, anxiety, or disorganization.
-A longer escape from reality.
+A more extended escape from reality.
 On the other hand, the most common reason is recreational.
-People often mix drugs because they are seeking euphoria or intense high.
+People often mix drugs because they are seeking euphoria or an intense high.

 The Risks of Mixing Suboxone and Ativan

 Suboxone is a combination of buprenorphine and naloxone.
-It is a prescription opioid medication with narcotic properties but that is less dangerous than illicit opioids.
+It is a prescription opioid medication with narcotic properties, which is less dangerous than illicit opioids.
 This makes it very suitable as a replacement drug for managing opioid addiction.
 On the other hand, Ativan is a benzodiazepine used to treat anxiety.

-As Suboxone is an opioid itself, it can produce euphoria similar to drug high, cause dependency and addiction in long-term users.
-There is a moderate to major interaction risk when Suboxone is mixed with Ativan depending on the dosage.
+As Suboxone is an opioid, it can produce euphoria similar to drug high, cause dependency and addiction in long-term users.
+Depending on the dosage, there is a moderate to significant interaction risk when Suboxone is mixed with Ativan.

 Mixers may experience increased side effects of drug interaction such as:

 The synergistic effect of Ativan with Suboxone increases its potency and puts the user at a higher risk of drug dependency and eventual addiction.
-Furthermore, having experienced the thrill or high from mixing drugs, a user may be tempted to stronger illicit drugs that are more readily available.
+Furthermore, having experienced the thrill or high from mixing drugs, a user may be tempted to more potent illicit drugs that are more readily available.